 This year’s class of 35 participants, from 21 nationalities, bring with them high-quality educational backgrounds in Science, Law, Finance, Business Administration and Management, Marketing and Communications and Architecture, along with rich professional backgrounds.

-We have former and current professional athletes from the sports of beach volleyball, football, cycling, triathlon, fencing, swimming and basketball along who are all excited to commence their professional sporting journey here in the Olympic capital.
+We have former athletes from the sports of beach volleyball, football, skiing, fencing, swimming and basketball who are all excited to commence their professional sporting journey here in the Olympic capital.

 AISTS Executive Director, Dr Claude Striker, once again welcomed the class along with the AISTS President, Professor François Bussy, from the University of Lausanne and the AISTS Chairman of the Scientific Committee, Professor Daniel Oyon, from HEC Lausanne.